BelliLuigi/LaboratoryOfComputationalPhysics_Y7/README.md

 - Reviewed and commented 01exes.
 100% sure about them
 - Reviewed and commented 02exes.
 100% sure about them
 - Reviewed and commented 03exes.
 100% sure about them
+- Reviewed not commented 04exes.
+99% sure about them.
+The one of walkers I need to compare w/ others.
+Also Erathostenes.

 # Laboratory of Computational Physics (mod.
 A)